zapat0s/CptS460/README.md

 CptS460
 =======

-Code for my CptS460 class
+Projects from my CptS460 class.

+DO NOT USE THIS CODE TO CHEAT.
+This is a reference only.